maurimiranda/maurimiranda.github.io/README.md

 Hired by the Court of Auditors of Mendoza to help the IT department to migrate their applications and servers to FOSS.

+Created a PHP framework to develop several applications.

 _PHP, JavaScript, XML/XSLT, MySQL_

 &nbsp;